nikUnique/voice-timer/README.md

 # Voice Timer App

-Voice Timer is a simple and flexible timer app designed for hands-free control.
+Voice Timer is a flexible timer app designed for hands-free control.